 When you open a view, the View Cameras menu expands to reveal the grid coordinates of your camera (GBOS in the UK, ITM in Belfast), as well as adjustable sliders for changing the bearing, pitch, and camera lens size:

 While a view is loaded, you can also walk around using the A/S/D/W keys, and look around using the arrow keys to get the positioning and angle just right:

 A small white tick box appears at the bottom of each thumbnail – you can use them to select which views you want to export before clicking Batch Screengrab.
-The Batch Screengrab feature gives you the option to export your images in 2K, 4K, or 8K.
+Note you have the option to export your images in 2K, 4K, or 8K.
 Exported images will appear in your documents folder here – C:\Users\[YourUserName]\Documents\VU.CITY\View Cameras\[YourProjectName]

 NOTE: Old screenshots will be overwritten if you export the same view more than once.
 If you wish to generate different versions of the same view, you will need to move screenshots you have exported out of your project’s data folder before clicking Batch Screengrab again.

 View Cameras are fixed at 1.65 metres from the ground.
 This means the AOD height of the camera as displayed in the View Cameras menu will be the height of the ground from sea level plus 1.65 metres.

 Clicking the Export button will convert your views into a reader-friendly CSV file that you can forward to others.
 This CSV file details the eastings and northings coordinate of each camera, plus the AOD, pitch, bearing, and focal length.